Welcome to Volume 8 of Executed to Suppress His Message.

 Furthermore, you shall select out of all the people able men who fear God, men of truth, those who hate dishonest gain; and you shall place these over them as leaders of thousands, of hundreds, of fifties and of tens.
 Let them judge the people at all times; and let it be that every major dispute they will bring to you, but every minor dispute they themselves will judge (Exodus 18:17-22).

 So Moses stepped up to the plate and took charge of Israel’s civil and spiritual leadership.
-Then he appointed leader/judges that would rule over thousands, hundreds, fifties and tens — all of which amounted to establishing a national government over the Israelites.
-Just as we read in Exodus 18:24:
+Then he appointed leader-judges that would rule over thousands, hundreds, fifties and tens — all of which amounted to establishing a national government over the Israelites.

 God Was Not Pleased With Moses